Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

 >
 > For less widely used codes, such as HemeLB, you will have to compile the code on the HPC system
 > for your own use.
 Build scripts are available to help streamline this process but these must be
-> customised to the specific libraries and nomenclature of individual HPC systems
+> customised to the specific libraries and nomenclature of individual HPC systems.
 >
 > In either case, you should still check the benchmark case though!
 Sometimes system administrators are short
 > on time or background knowledge of applications and do not do thorough testing.
-For locally compiled codes, the default options for compilers
+For locally compiled codes, the
-> and libraries may not necessarily be optimal for performance.
-Benchmark testing can allow the best option for that machine to be identified.
+> default options for compilers and libraries may not necessarily be optimal for performance.
+Benchmark testing can
+> allow the best option for that machine to be identified.
 {: .callout}

 > ## Running a HemeLB job on your HPC
 >
-> HPC systems typically use a job scheduler to manage the deployment of jobs and their many different resource requests from multiple users.
+> HPC systems typically use a job scheduler to manage the deployment of jobs and their many different resource requests
-> Common examples of schedulers include SLURM and PBS.
+> from multiple users.
+Common examples of schedulers include SLURM and PBS.
 >
 > Examine the provided jobscripts for a simple HemeLB job.
-As can be seen, this tells the scheduler critical information about the job that
+As can be seen, this tells the scheduler critical
-> it uses to determine when it can run on the compute nodes.
-Particular information includes who submitted the jobs, how long it needs to
+> information about the job that it uses to determine when it can run on the compute nodes.
+Particular information
-> run for, what resources are required and which allocation needs to be charged for the job.
+> includes who submitted the jobs, how long it needs to run for, what resources are required and which allocation needs
-> After this job information, the script loads the libraries necessary for supporting jobs execution.
+> to be charged for the job.
+After this job information, the script loads the libraries necessary for supporting jobs
+> execution.
 In particular, the compiler and MPI libraries need to be loaded.
-> Finally the commands to launch the jobs are called.
+Finally the commands to launch the jobs
+> are called.
 These may also include any pre- or post-processing jobs that need to be run on the compute nodes.
 >
-> This example submits a HemeLB job on 1 node that utilises 10 cores and runs for a maximum of 10 minutes.
-Where indicated, modify the script to the correct
+> (**CW CHANGE**) This example submits a HemeLB job on 1 node that utilises 10 cores and runs for a maximum of 10 minutes.
+Where
-> settings for usernames and filepaths for your HPC system.
-It must be noted here that all HPC systems have subtle differences in the necessary commands to
+> indicated, modify the script to the correct settings for usernames and filepaths for your HPC system.
+It must be
+> noted here that all HPC systems have subtle differences in the necessary commands to
 > submit a job, please consult your local documentation for definitive advice on this for your HPC system.
 >
 > Submit this job and read on while it is completing (typical runtime of ~5mins).